QueueUserAPC function (processthreadsapi.h)

 If the function fails, the return value is zero.
 To get extended error information, call GetLastError.
 Windows Server 2003 and Windows XP: There are no error values defined for this function that can be retrieved by calling GetLastError.

 See QueueUserAPC2 function for information on special user-mode APCs.

 The APC support provided in the operating system allows an application to queue an APC object to a thread.
 To ensure successful execution of functions used by the APC, APCs should be queued only to threads in the caller's process.

 When a user-mode APC is queued, the thread is not directed to call the APC function unless it is in an alertable state.
 After the thread is in an alertable state, the thread handles all pending APCs in first in, first out (FIFO) order, and the wait operation returns WAIT_IO_COMPLETION.
-A thread enters an alertable state by using SleepEx, SignalObjectAndWait, WaitForSingleObjectEx, WaitForMultipleObjectsEx, or MsgWaitForMultipleObjectsEx to perform an alertable wait operation.
+A thread enters an alertable state by using SleepEx function, SignalObjectAndWait function, WaitForSingleObjectEx function, WaitForMultipleObjectsEx function, or MsgWaitForMultipleObjectsEx function.

 If an application queues an APC before the thread begins running, the thread begins by calling the APC function.
 After the thread calls an APC function, it calls the APC functions for all APCs in its APC queue.

 It is possible to sleep or wait for an object within the APC.
 If you perform an alertable wait inside an APC, it will recursively dispatch the APCs.
 This can cause a stack overflow.